-If you are a new saltwater pool owner or plan to design and construct one in the future, it is important to understand how to test and maintain salinity (or salt content).
-The obvious difference between a conventional chlorine pool and a saltwater pool is a saltwater pool uses salt to clean pool water.
+If you are a new saltwater pool owner or plan to design and construct one in the future, it is important to understand how to test and maintain ideal saltwater pool salinity (or salt content).
 Saltwater pools are quickly becoming a favorite choice for new pool owners because they are easier and typically less expensive to maintain than conventional chlorine pools.

-Pasco County Pool Builder Olympus Pools offers services to convert your pool to a salt water system.
-Even if you have been using chlorine tablets for years, you can still get the benefits of a saltwater system.
-The most important part about using a salt water system is understanding salinity.
+Olympus Pools offers services to convert your pool to a saltwater system.
+Even if you have been using chlorine tablets for years, you can still benefit from a saltwater system.
+The most important part of using these systems is understanding saltwater pool salinity.

 Simply, salinity is the salt content of your pool water.
-Salt is used to maintain and clean pool water, but incorrect amounts can lead to unfortunate problems.
+Incorrect amounts can lead to unfortunate problems.
 Having too much salt in your pool water can result in unnecessarily increasing chemical expenses.
-But having too little salinity restricts the amount of chlorine being generated and can lead to the growth of algae and bacteria growth.
+But having too little salinity restricts the amount of chlorine being generated and can lead to algae and bacteria growth.
 You can see how having the ideal salinity for a saltwater pool is a core concern for people who own them.

 The Impacts Salinity Has on Your Pool

-Over time, incorrect salinity levels can deteriorate your pool water quality and lead to costly repairs and cleanings.
+Over time, incorrect salinity levels can deteriorate your pool water quality, leading to costly repairs and cleanings.
 If the level is too low, you end up with less chlorine in the pool since there is not as much salt for the generator to convert to chlorine.
 By not having a high enough salt content, your pool may grow bacteria and algae.
-If this is caught quickly and your saline levels are adjusted, the algae should come off with a pool brush, but if the growing materials begin to take over, you may have to use chemical cleaners or drain your pool to clean it.
+If this is caught quickly and your saline levels are adjusted, the algae should come off with a pool brush.
+But if the growing materials begin to take over, you may have to use chemical cleaners or drain your pool to clean it.
 Plus, running a chlorine generator with salt at low-level results in a faster breakdown of cell plates.
 The system may also quit operating.